frett27/OSMImport/doc/CSVOutputFormat.md

 	}

-this script generate a streets.csv file with the following extracted content.
+This script generate a streets.csv file with the following extracted content.

 Generated output :